15 Things to Do in Brisbane

 Kayak Day| ©eGuide Travel

-The Brisbane River is an amazing river trip, where you can admire the city from a completely different and enchanting perspective.
+The Brisbane River is an amazing river walk where you can admire the city from a charming and completely different perspective.
 You can enjoy its beauty aboard the best cruises in the city.
-Undoubtedly, it is a quiet and entertaining plan, away from the crowds and bustle that surrounds the tourist areas.
-In addition, in this type of tours usually provide maps, so you can see where you are in real time.
+Without a doubt, it is a peaceful and entertaining plan, far from the crowds and hustle and bustle that surround the tourist areas.
+In addition, these types of tours usually provide maps so you can see where you are in real time.

-If you prefer adventures you can take a kayak tour, either at night or during the day.
-The best time will depend on what you want to see, the night tours stand out for the lights of the skyscrapers and the urban bustle.
-On the other hand, in broad daylight it is easier to appreciate the monuments and enjoy the calm.
+If you prefer adventure, you can take a kayak trip, either at night or during the day.
+The best time will depend on what you want to see.
+Night tours are notable for the lights of the skyscrapers and the urban bustle.
+In contrast, in broad daylight it is easier to appreciate the monuments and enjoy the calm.

 Story Bridge| ©Robyn Lombardo